 raw forecast data generated on

-High of 64.
-Mostly sunny through the day.
-Chance of precipitation is 3%.
-Humidity 89% in the morning, lowering to 78% by the afternoon.
-Winds are a gentle breeze, N at 3-8 mph, gusting to 7-10 mph.
+High of 60.
+Mostly cloudy through the day.
+Expecting approximately 0.02 inches of rain.
+Chance of precipitation is 8%.
+Humidity 100% in the morning, lowering to 90% by the afternoon.
+Winds are a moderate breeze, SE-SSE at 8-14 mph, gusting to a near gale (small-craft advisory!), 22-32 mph.

 Tuesday Night

-Low of 46.
-Mostly clear in the evening, with incoming clouds making it partly cloudy after midnight.
-Chance of precipitation will be 1%.
-Humidity 84% in the evening, rising to 96% after midnight.
-Winds will be a gentle breeze, S-W at 3-9 mph, gusting to 5-12 mph.
+Low of 42.
+Partly cloudy through the night.
+Chance of precipitation will be 14%.
+Humidity 75% in the evening, rising to 93% after midnight.
+Winds will be a light breeze, NW-NNW at 2-5 mph, gusting to a gentle breeze, 6-8 mph.
+Sustained winds stronger in the evening.

 Wednesday

-High of 62.
-Partly cloudy through the day.
-Chance of precipitation will be 1%.
-Humidity 96% in the morning, lowering to 84% by the afternoon.
-Winds will be a gentle breeze, SE-S at 3-8 mph, gusting to 7-10 mph.
+A chance of light rain, with a high of 57.
+Mostly cloudy through the day.
+Chance of precipitation will be 28%.
+Humidity 96% through the day.
+Winds will be a light breeze, W-WNW at 2-5 mph, gusting to a gentle breeze, 6-9 mph.
+Sustained winds stronger in the afternoon.

 Wednesday Night

-Light rain certain, with a low of 48.
-Partly cloudy in the evening, with some increasing clouds, becoming mostly cloudy after midnight.
-Expecting approximately 0.04 inches of rain.
-Chance of precipitation will be 56%.
-Humidity 89% in the evening, rising to 97% after midnight.
-Winds will be a gentle breeze, SSE-SSW at 6-12 mph, gusting to a moderate breeze, 8-15 mph.
+A chance of light rain, with a low of 39.
+Partly cloudy through the night.
+Chance of precipitation will be 35%.
+Humidity 80% in the evening, rising to 92% after midnight.
+Winds will be a light breeze, WNW at 6 mph, gusting to a moderate breeze, 13 mph.

 Thursday

-High of 64.
+High of 55.
 Mostly sunny through the day.
-Chance of precipitation will be 3%.
-Humidity 93% in the morning, lowering to 83% by the afternoon.
-Winds will be a light breeze, NW-N at 2-7 mph, gusting to a gentle breeze, 7-8 mph.
-Sustained winds stronger in the morning.
+Chance of precipitation will be 17%.
+Humidity 93% in the morning, lowering to 86% by the afternoon.
+Winds will be a light breeze, NW-NNW at 5-6 mph, gusting to a moderate breeze, 10-13 mph.

 The above Experimental Forecast used the National Weather Service's NDFD XML Feed for Saratoga, CA (37.263°N, 122.003°W, NWS Zone CAZ513, NWS County CAC085)